xela144/CANaconda/README.md

 >make
 >sudo make install

-Finally, export the PyQt directory to the PYTHONPATH variable
+Export the PyQt directory to the PYTHONPATH variable
 >export PYTHONPATH=$PYTHONPATH:/usr/lib/python3.4/site-packages/

 Make sure this is the correct path.